ameerwasi001/Imperal/README.md

 which works as a sort of filter function.

 # Functions
+Caution: These do something interna that might be considered Impure.
+More specifically interpreter forward declares them at the beginning of a particular context and they iterally get changed when they are initiaized.
+It is something that might be considered straight-up impure but who am I to say?
+Let's continue.
 Here we get to referential transparency, remember when I said that when you change a variable, the last form of it is preserved.
 It meant that the functions of that time have the exact copy of the environment that we provided before changing environment so, they won't return different outputs for the same inputs.

 They can be defined as what follows,